Grade 1-D Diesel

 Limitations

-Lower energy density than Grade 2-D
+Lower energy density compared to Grade 2-D

-Not economical for warm climates unless blended
+Not ideal for warm climates unless blended

-Regulatory Compliance
+Regulatory & Standards Compliance

 ASTM D975 (USA)